tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 * Ethernet cable (WiFi drivers are not incorporated yet)
 * USB flash drive which is at least 512MB and can be fully erased
 * For laptop users: USB to Ethernet adapter, USB A to C adapter, and hub
-* An x86_64 Linux PC (any distro is fine) on the same network as the Mac
+* An x86_64 or aarch64 Linux PC or VM (any distro is fine) on the same network as the Mac
 * Familiarity with the command line and installers without GUIs

 ## Software Preparation